djaodjin/djaodjin-rules/README.md

 Release Notes
 =============

-0.2.6

-  * fixes update to rules order after update
-  * adds authentication field to engagement api
-  * fixes `check_matched` to return a string instead of an `HttpResponse`
+0.2.7

+  * moves all language translations server-side
+  * returns a URL as a string in all cases for `redirect_or_denied`

 [previous release notes](changelog)